openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Bool SQLite columns should start with is_
 - [ ] Fix validators and move authorization into the correct methods
 - [ ] Reorder columns of tables, if needed
+- [ ] Unix time columns should have SQLite type DATETIME
 - [ ] FEATURE User authentication
     * via JWT token /login, which is valid 1 hour (can be configured) ... https://github.com/njligames/crow-jwt-auth
     * refresh token /refresh-token is valid 7 days (can be configured)